-Malaysia drops 1MDB money laundering case against "Wolf of Wall Street" producer
+Malaysia to recover $107.3 mln after settling 1MDB case against 'Wolf of Wall Street' producer

 The United States has returned or assisted Malaysia with recovering around $600 million from the sale of assets allegedly bought with stolen 1MDB funds.

-After losing an election to Mahathir Mohamad in 2019, Najib has been slapped with 42 criminal charges tied to losses at now-defunct 1MDB and other state entities.
+Since losing an election to Mahathir Mohamad in 2018, Najib has been slapped with 42 criminal charges tied to losses at now-defunct 1MDB and other state entities.
 He has pleaded not guilty and has consistently denied wrongdoing.

 Najib told Reuters in March, days after Mahathir unexpectedly resigned amid political turmoil, that he now expected an atmosphere more conducive to a fair hearing.